• Level 2

 Gain the required skills

-This managing challenging behaviour training course aims to enhance delegates’ knowledge and skills in reducing and managing potentially challenging behaviour within a workplace.
+This managing challenging behaviour course aims to enhance delegates’ knowledge and skills in reducing and managing potentially challenging behaviour within a workplace.

 Delegates will use these relevant skills and knowledge to manage challenging situations effectively.